-&lt;sup>4Relevant documents are available at:
+4Relevant documents are available at:

-- basis, and uplift to account for inflation using Gross Domestic Product (GDP) deflators. - 2.
-To assume that the communications strategy associated with the bill proposals would be broadly comparable with a recent smoking campaign, which ran over a number of years, involved a range of media, and was tailored to the Northern Ireland population and media, again uplifted for inflation.
+2. To assume that the communications strategy associated with the bill proposals would be broadly comparable with a recent smoking campaign, which ran over a number of years, involved a range of media, and was tailored to the Northern Ireland population and media, again uplifted for inflation.